 Later version of the King Regula IP with slimmer body, frame counter integrated in the top housing, an accessory shoe behind the viewfinder and a round lens base.
 The latch to open the camera was also different and the camera had King Regula engraved on the front.

 Early production (left) one had a Prontor-S shutter with a depth of field ring covering the original black shutter plate.
 Later production (right) had a Prontor-SV shutter and a larger depth of field ring.
 The original black shutter plate was no longer present.

 The King Regula II was introduced around the same time as the King Regula IP.
 There were several variants, similar to those of the King Regula IP, and I have in fact found very little difference between the King Regula IP and II models.
 Only the lens speed was different, all King Regula II had a fastest aperture of f/3.5 instead of the f/2.8 lenses on the King Regula IP.
 Available lenses were Enna Ennagon and Staeble Kataplast.

 First version of the King Regula II with Enna Werk Ennagon 50mm f/3.5 lens.
 This model had the same wider body and flat viewfinder top as the early Regula IP models.
 Body# 003033.

 Another example of the first version of the King Regula II, here with Kata 50mm f/3.5 lens.
 Note the depth of focus ring which was added to the shutter assembly, the original black shutter plate as on the example with Enna lens above was still present.
-The accessory shoe is a later addition.

 Second version of the King Regula II with Kataplast 50mm f/3.5 lens.
 I am not sure there was any difference between Kata and Kataplast lenses.
 The main difference between this and the first Regula II version was the thinner body, frame counter and the addition of an accessory shoe.